-However, as outlined in the latest statistics from Public Health England, there are some noticeable differences in age-standardised net survival rates between different cancer types, with melanoma of the skin recording the highest 1-year (98%) and 5-year (95%) age-standardised net survival rates, while pancreatic cancer recording the lowest 1-year (27%) and mesothelioma the lowest 5-year (7%) survival among persons in England viii.
+However, as outlined in the latest statistics from NHS Digital (now part of NHS England), there are some noticeable differences in age-standardised net survival rates between different cancer types and sexes, with melanoma of the skin recording the highest 1-year survival for both males (97.3%) and females (98.6%), as well as the highest 5-year survival for females (94.6%).
+Meanwhile, cancer of the testis presented the highest 5-year survival for males (93.5%).
+Pancreatic cancer recorded both the lowest 1-year (27.4% and 28.1%) and 5-year (8.4% and 8.2%) survival, for males and females respectively, in England vii.